 Today an article I wrote about Gotthards Krog in Umeå, Sweden, was publiced at Star Wine List, my first piece of writing for them.
 Press here to read (in Swedish) more about the restaurant, their sommelier Elin Staaf and what they think about their wine list.
 Hope you like it!

-My name is Tina Johansson and I am a Certified Sommelier from Sweden living in Stockholm.
-I work as a head sommelier at Canta Lola Restaurante and study the WSET Level 4 Diploma in Wines.
+My name is Tina Johansson DipWSET.
+I am a Certified Sommelier from Sweden living in Stockholm.
+I work as a head sommelier at the one Michelin Star Restaurant Ekstedt and am a WSET Level 4 Diploma in Wines Alumni.
 I have also competed in Sommellerie and I was Swedens Best Female Sommelier in 2017.
 Follow my travels through food and wine here!